 THERE WERE TWO NEW COLLABS – WITH RICHARD HELL AND LIBERTY

 Following partnerships with Disney, Comme Des Garçons, and iconic Los Angeles hotel Chateau Marmont, next on Michele’s hit list of collaborators was legendary London department store Liberty, whose prints were seen across the Gucci house’s classic handbags, puffa jackets, and dresses.
-Elsewhere, the label collaborated with pink iconoclast Richard Hell, who also turned up to the show.
+Elsewhere, the label collaborated with punk iconoclast Richard Hell, who also turned up to the show.

 THE COLLECTION LAUGHED IN THE FACE OF TOXIC MASCULINITY

 For AW20, Michele presented an array of babydoll dresses, which were paired with ripped denim jeans and grey tailored trousers, along with schoolboy looks in the form of a bright green short-suit paired with a miniature trunk bag.
-With fluffy blue and pink jumpers, crop tops, and some pretty flamboyant suits also featuring, Michele explained that he was this season thinking of a kind, caring 'baby-man' who had no time for toxic masculinity.
+With fluffy blue and pink jumpers, crop tops, and some pretty flamboyant suits also featuring, Michele explained that he was this season thinking of a kind, caring 'baby-man' who had no time for toxic masculinity this season.

 THE FRONT ROW WAS PRETTY MAJOR

 A who’s who of who’s cool was the general theme of Gucci’s frow.
 With some seasoned favourites in the form of Jared Leto, Michele’s first standalone menswear show also drew the likes of Anderson .Paak, Tyler, the Creator and Earl Cave.
 There was also Little Simz, Kai, Kelvin Harrison, and Mark Ronson, Yves Tumor, Richard Hell, and many, many more.
-Suffice to say: it was pretty major.
+Suffice to say: major.